 What types of products might contain CBD?

 CBD products can be found in many forms, including oils, capsules, gummies, syrups, teas, and topical lotions and creams, as well as in pet products.
-CBD often is marketed to support overall health, wellness, and vitality, but some products have been marketed to prevent, treat, and/or cure serious diseases, such as Alzheimer’s, cancer, and the like, without any evidence to support the claims.
+CBD often is marketed to support overall health, wellness, and vitality, but some products have been marketed to prevent, treat, or cure serious diseases such as Alzheimer’s, cancer, and the like without any evidence to support these claims.
 Such claims make the promoted products “unapproved drugs.”
-As mentioned above, FDA has approved one drug in which CBD is the active ingredient—Epidiolex®, used to treat seizures in children.
+As mentioned above, FDA has approved one drug in which CBD is the active ingredient—Epidiolex®.

 Are there other concerns about products containing CBD?

 Although CBD cannot be lawfully added to foods or dietary supplements, FDA has recently received an increasing number of adverse-event reports about CBD-containing products that consumers might confuse with conventional foods and beverages.
 These types of products could result in consumption of CBD accidentally or in excess.
 This especially applies to CBD products sold in forms that are appealing to children (such as gummies, cookies, and candies).